 Random House – See Penguin.

-Rhiza Press – OPEN.
+Rhiza Press/Rhiza Edge – OPEN.
 Rhiza Press are interested in publishing fiction and non-fiction for age 14 and above.
 They are currently accepting unsolicited submissions for Young Adult Fiction (45,000 – 80,000).

 - Submissions: They require at least four chapters, three of which must be from the start of the manuscript, a synopsis and a CV.
 Submissions are via their online form and replies take 2 – 6 months.

-Scribble – CLOSED.
+Scribble – OPEN.
 They are an imprint of Scribe Publications.
 They publish 6 titles a year.
-It looks like they occasionally accept unsolicited submissions.

 St Paul’s Publications – OPEN.
 They publish works from various Christian denominations, including books for children.